LinkeD365/ERDVisioBuilder/README.md

 # ERDVisioBuilder

-An XrmToolBox tool to create Visio diagrams from your CDS entities and relationships
+An XrmToolBox tool to create Visio diagrams from your Dataverse tables and relationships